ZHANGWENTAI/ComfyUI-Magi-1-Wrapper/README.md

 # ComfyUI-Magi-1-Wrapper
-A ComfyUI wrapper of MAGI-1: Autoregressive Video Generation at Scale
+A ComfyUI wrapper of MAGI-1